 How were Borough Market’s traders influenced by their mothers and grandmothers?
-Clare Finney seeks to find out
+Clare Finney finds out

 There is a recipe my brother and I will cook all our lives; will entrust to our offspring and forever guard against outsiders.
 It is our mother’s cheesy pasta with peas and sweetcorn.
 Oh sure, it sounds easy—but only with the right pasta shape, a suitable strength of cheese and one very special, secret ingredient can you recreate the cheesy pasta of our childhood.
 Through it we learnt not just the trick to making a good roux and an appreciation of good cheese, but the delicate interplay between the thickness of the sauce and the shape of the pasta.

 It was with this in mind that I approached Borough Market’s traders in the run up to Mother’s Day.
 How had their mothers and grandmothers shaped their culinary futures?
 What role had these women played in the products and philosophies of various stalls?

 From Italian nonnas to British mums, there is no denying the maternal influence in the Market.
 “My mum and my gran were the greatest food influencers in my life.
 They taught me everything: recipes, tricks, traditions, preservations, seasonality,” says Marianna at Oliveology.
 In Greek culture, food is a predominantly female preoccupation, and her stall is a living testament to the influence of the women in her life: olives, olive oil, herbs and wine that she grew up on, produced on her family’s farm in Greece.
 “All this inspired me and guided me in the values that we want to come across, through Oliveology, to the public,” she says proudly.